- Category: Materials

 - Click right on the RT_SceneCapture and select “create static texture” newly created texture is ready to use.

-- Set reflection texture cubemap to material parameter called ReflectionTexture.
+- Set reflection texture cubemap to the material parameter called ReflectionTexture.

 Signed Distance Fields rendering

-Short description how to create the SDF texture:
+Short description of how to create the SDF texture:

 - Place the BP_SignedDistanceFiled on map.

 - Setup parameters.

 Source Texture The texture that will be used for generating the SDF.
 Search Width Width of search the distance in pixels.
 W*W is the number of iterations per pixel.
 Big numbers can crash the program.
 Texture Size Resolution of the texture.